27Bslash6/terraform-remote-state-gcp/README.md

 `TERRAFORM_CREDENTIALS`: location of the GCP credentials file

 `GOOGLE_APPLICATION_CREDENTIALS`: location of the GCP credentials file, will be exported to shell if not already defined

+## Warning

+Google Cloud Storage [does not currently support locking](https://www.terraform.io/docs/backends/types/gcs.html) so be careful using this in a distribute team